 I have also taught in the University’s Classics of Social and Political Thought sequence, designed to introduce first- and second-year undergraduates to the problems and approaches of European social theory from Plato to Beauvoir.
 Two of the syllabi I designed can be found here: on Hobbes, Locke, and Rousseau (and Pateman and Mills) [PDF], and on Wollstonecraft, Tocqueville, Marx, Nietzsche, Du Bois and Beauvoir [PDF].
 My other experience includes assistant-teaching a survey course on the history of the modern Middle East within the University’s Islamic History and Society sequence and a first-year undergraduate seminar on Readings in World Literature.

 From 2015 to 2017, I helped lead the Race and Pedagogy Working Group, dedicated to cultivating new pedagogical tools and approaches for teaching about race across the disciplines.
-At the same time, I was a teaching consultant and then a fellow with the Chicago Center for Teaching, where I helped design and lead workshops on a range of subjects, including a series on “Fundamentals of Teaching in the Humanities.”
-All that thinking and teaching about pedagogy led me to write a number of reflections that are gathered at Inside Higher Ed.
+At the same time, I was a teaching consultant and then a fellow with the Chicago Center for Teaching, where I helped design and lead workshops on syllabus design and inclusive classroom practices, including a series on “Fundamentals of Teaching in the Humanities.”
+All that thinking and teaching about pedagogy led me to a number of reflections that are gathered at Inside Higher Ed.
 (Here is a link to my favorite one: “When I first started teaching college students, I was pretty sure I knew how to handle them….”)